Our GuideStar Gold Seal of Transparency

 While not writing he spends time hiking with Blackjack, his very best friend and flatcoat retriever.
 He says, “Blackjack is guru of the higher virtues and one of the best things that has ever happened to me.”
 Phillip also has adopted two wild Mallards who are mates and have vacationed at his home for the last seven summers.
 And, he has counted, “exactly twenty-three species of wild birds” that have come to his feeders.
 He also paints and sketches occasionally.
 Some people believe his graphite portrait of Lord Nelson may be one of the better likenesses of Nelson.

 Phillip is Founder and Chairman of Elephant Rescue.net.
 Its mission statement is: 1.
-Ensuring a safe, natural environment for all elephants.
-2. The best donor recipient ratio of any wildlife conservationist organization in the world.
+Creating awareness of the elephant’s existential threat.
+2. Seeking a safe, natural environment for all elephants.
 He asks, “Can we beseech God’s mercies for our sins while numb to the cries of mercy from those who sin not?”

 He is a past member of The Royal Society of St. George and The English Speaking Union.
 Hand- in-glove with these organizations are his goals to create global understanding through the English language and to preserve English literature and culture; for, as he explains it, “As a bit of a social scientist, I feel a person’s unique language and culture are the irreducible infrastructures of their political, societal and individual freedoms and, beyond personal enrichment, should be used for international friendship.”